 Among international development partners include; Centers for Disease Control and Prevention (CDC), The Global Fund, German TB and Leprosy Relief Association (GLRA) and World Health Organization (WHO) who are main financers of various Programme activities through different grants countrywide.

-Smooth implementation can’t be unconnected with other key stakeholders and active partners/collaborators in various program interventions include implementing partners such as Netherlands Tuberculosis Foundation (KNCV)-Challenge TB, local research institutions, academia, private sector organizations as well as community based Civil Society Organizations (CSSOs).
+Smooth implementation can’t be unconnected with other key stakeholders and active partners/collaborators in various program interventions include implementing partners, local research institutions, academia, private sector organizations as well as community based Civil Society Organizations (CSSOs).

 NTLP is charged with preventing and controlling TB and leprosy in Tanzania to the point that they are no longer major public health concern.
-Structurally NTLP is within the Unit of Epidemiology and Disease Control in the Department of Preventive Services (DPS) of the Ministry of Health, Community Development, Gender, Elderly and Children (MOHCDGEC).
-The Programme entails Tuberculosis and Leprosy Central Unit (TLCU) a team of forty-five (45) people situated in the MOHCDGEC co-ordinates all activities pertaining to TB, TB-HIV, and leprosy control in the country.
+Structurally NTLP is within the Unit of Epidemiology and Disease Control in the Department of Preventive Services (DPS) of the Ministry of Health (MOH).
+The Programme entails Tuberculosis and Leprosy Central Unit (TLCU) a team of sixty-two (62) people situated in the MOH co-ordinates all activities pertaining to TB, TB-HIV, and leprosy control in the country.

 TB has continued among other infectious diseases to be the top ten causes of death and among admission aged five years and above in the country whence suggesting a paramount urgency for intensifying efforts to realize the national and international set targets.

 We hate spam as much as you do